mansuf/mangadex-downloader/docs/cli_usage.md

 # You will be prompted to input username and password for login to MangaDex
 ```

-You can apply filter to it !
+You can also apply filter to it !

 ```shell
 # List all mangas with "Reading" status from user library